-- Only needs 4 ingredients with total time to make at 5 minutes!
+- Only needs 4 ingredients with a total time to make at 5 minutes!

-- You can make a small batch or make a lot depending on what you need to minimize waste and expense.
+- You can make a small batch or a lot, depending on what you need to minimize waste and expense.

 - This classic condiment goes with fish, crab cakes, fried seafood, fish sticks or even french fries!

-- Capers - these are what gives this homemade sauce the best flavor.
+- Capers - these are what give this homemade sauce the best flavor.
 Don't substitute them or leave them out.
 You can usually find them next to the pickles, pickled jars of peppers, olives, and such in the store.
-Note, capers are not caper berries.
+Note capers are not caper berries.

 - No Cream of Tartar? - It's a misconception that this sauce has cream of tartar in it.
-The "tartar" part of the name is from the Tatar tribe in Russia/Ukraine who introduced finely minced meat eaten raw which became known as hamburg steak.
-The sauce used on Steak Tartare became known as Tartar sauce
+The "tartar" part of the name is from the Tatar tribe in Russia/Ukraine, who introduced finely minced meat eaten raw, which became known as hamburg steak.
+The sauce used in Steak Tartare became known as Tartar sauce